-• Specify in legislation that the director of OGE may only be terminated for cause director can only be removed "for cause" would help ensure the agency's independence, and was recommended as early as 1983.
+Specify in legislation that the Director of OGE may only be terminated for cause Currently, the Ethics in Government Act states that the Director of OGE serves a five-year term, but does not define when and how he or she may be removed.
+Clarifying that the Director can only be removed "for cause" would help ensure the agency's independence and was recommended as early as 1983.